Kevokali/Kelvin-Techie-Kirui/README.md

 🚀 Always learning **blockchain, version control, and full-stack GIS development.**
 🎯 **Mission:** Innovate with geospatial intelligence for real-world solutions.

-> "Geospatial intelligence isn’t just about understanding the world; it’s about redefining how we see it." 🔍🌍

 ---